deepenrp/NBA_Performance/README.md

 #### Challenges/Limitations:
   * Using more historical data to train into the multi-linear regression model was a challenge.
   * The actual All-Star players may be selected based on some emotional bias than the statistics.
+  * Define features and model for the Fantasy Duel analysis was really challenging
+  * The short time to do Exploratory analysis and adjust the model

 #### Next Steps: